smithjw/smithjw.github.io/_drafts/Deploying-office-equipment-at-scale.md

     - INPUT TYPE -> Text Field
     ![macOS EA 2](/images/zoom_auto_config/iOS_EA_3.png)
 1. Click **Save**
+1. Click back into the newly created EA and grab the ID of it from the URL (You'll need this later).

 ## Using Inventory Preload in Jamf to stage information across your iOS/macOS devices
 Now that we have the Activation Code from the Zoom portal and have created the EAs required to store it, we can now generate a CSV that we'll upload to Jamf.
 There are two primary pieces of information that Zoom requires on iOS; `ActivationCode`, and `WorkMode`.

-The `ActivationCode` will link the iPad or Mac to the specific room and log it in on first launch of the Zoom Rooms app, and `WorkMode` is used to define whether the iPad is a Sceduling Display or a Room Controller.
+The `ActivationCode` will link the iPad or Mac to the specific room and log it in on first launch of the Zoom Rooms app, and `WorkMode` is used to define whether the iPad is a Scheduling Display or a Room Controller.
 When adding this information to your CSV file you'll want to enter either `scheduling display` or `controller` in the `WorkMode` column (note the lowercase words).

 Once you've got the Serial Number for each device (Macs & iPads), you'll be able to generate the CSV that we can then upload to Jamf.
 If these devices haven't been enrolled before, this data will be staged with Jamf until they enrol for the first time.
 If they are already enrolled, you'll see this data appear in its record the next time it performs a Recon.